rsoares10/database-manager/README.md

-# Database Manager
+# Database Simulator

-A simple database manager simulator written in JavaScript.
+Database simulator written in JavaScript.
 The goal is to provide a simulation that emulates database interactions using SQL queries.

+# Getting Started

 ## The DataBase Object